The war for talent has got a whole lot fiercer, thanks to the Great Resignation.

 HR leaders are now focusing on other benefits they can offer to attract top talent.

-Perks such as four-day weeks, more paid leave, private health insurance and gym memberships, as well as work compensatory days (also known as time in lieu) and organised company-wide days off are now all part of the HR recruitment arsenal needed to compete for top talent.
+Perks such as four-day weeks, more paid leave, private health insurance and gym memberships, as well as work compensatory days (also known as time in lieu) and organized company-wide days off are now all part of the HR recruitment arsenal needed to compete for top talent.

 Challenge 3: How to fast track top talent